mycsharp/HttpUserAgentParser/README.md

         // limit the total entries in the MemoryCache
-        //   each unique user agent string counts as one entry options.CacheOptions.SizeLimit = 1024; // default is 256
+        //   each unique user agent string counts as one entry options.CacheOptions.SizeLimit = 1024; // default is null (= no limit) });
-    });
 }
 ```

+> `AddHttpUserAgentMemoryCachedParser` registeres `HttpUserAgentParserMemoryCachedProvider` as singleton which contains an isolated `MemoryCache` object.

 ### ASP.NET Core